GET TAX RELIEF NOW!

 Collection does not automatically stop when business audits or individual audits begin.

-However, if the examination involves the same tax year as an unassessed proposed deficiency representing a separate taxable event, the Internal Revenue Service cannot assess or collect that tax liability until the examination process concludes or you waive your appeal rights, which may affect your ability to negotiate installment agreements, penalty abatement, or offer in compromise.
+However, if the examination involves the same tax year as an unassessed proposed deficiency representing a separate taxable event, the Internal Revenue Service cannot assess or collect that tax liability until the examination process concludes or you waive your appeal rights, which may affect your ability to negotiate installment agreements, penalty abatement, or an offer in compromise.

 Step 6: Do Not Make Large Payments Without Understanding Audit Impact

-If you pay significant amounts to Collection during active business audits or individual audits on the same tax year, the payment may be misapplied if the business audits or individual audits examining personal income, vendor payments, charitable deductions, or accounting accuracy result in a different tax liability amount owed.
+If you pay significant amounts to Collection during active business audits or individual audits in the same tax year, the payment may be misapplied if the business audits or individual audits examining personal income, vendor payments, charitable deductions, or accounting accuracy result in a different tax liability amount owed.

-Discuss with both the examiner and Collection representative whether any payment should be made now, and obtain written confirmation of how it will be credited to avoid complications or lost leverage in negotiating installment agreements, penalty abatement, or offer in compromise
+Discuss with both the examiner and the collection representative whether any payment should be made now, and obtain written confirmation of how it will be credited to avoid complications or lost leverage in negotiating installment agreements, penalty abatement, or offer in compromise options that consider the statute of limitations and Collection Due Process protections under Internal Revenue Code provisions.

 Step 7: Know Your Appeal Rights and Collection Suspension Rules